weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

   },
   "properties": [                           // An array of the properties you are adding, same as a Property Object
     {
-      "name": "string",                     // The name of the property "description": "string",              // A description for your reference "dataType": [                         // The data type of the object as described above.
+      "name": "title",                     // The name of the property "description": "title of the article",              // A description for your reference "dataType": [                         // The data type of the object as described above.
 When creating cross-references, a property can have multiple data types, hence the array syntax.
         "text"
       ],